-As the availability and usefulness of upper gastrointestinal endoscopy in the pediatric population has increased in the last three decades, the volume of procedures performed has paralleled this increase.
+As the availability and usefulness of upper gastrointestinal endoscopy in the pediatric population have increased in the last three decades, the volume of procedures performed has paralleled this increase.

-Consequently, decisions regarding the appropriate indications and timing for upper gastrointestinal endoscopy in children have evolved over time and arguably remain more of an art than a science.
+Consequently, decisions regarding the appropriate indications and timing for upper gastrointestinal endoscopy in children have evolved over time and arguably remain more art than science.